This is a perfect time to learn about the health benefits of thyme.

 The antifungal properties of thyme are a big help in treating athlete’s foot.

 15. Thyme May Also Be Good For Hair Care

 Using thyme essential oil can help you with your hair growth issues and other hair problems.

-You can massage thyme essential oils on your scalp to stimulate better nutrient absorption and blood circulation.
-This should help in your hair growth.
+You can massage thyme essential oils into your scalp to help your body absorb nutrients better and get the blood moving.

 Thyme can also treat dandruff and hair thinning.